jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   - **Convention** —
     (a) means the United Nations Framework Convention on Climate Change done at New York on 9 May 1992, a copy of the English text of which is set out in Schedule 1; and
     (b) includes any amendments made to the Convention that are, or will become, binding on New Zealand from time to time
+  - **Crown afforestation land** means Crown-owned land that is made available for afforestation, other than land that is used by Landcorp Farming Limited for farming purposes or land administered under the Crown Pastoral Land Act 1998
   - **Crown conservation contract** means a written agreement with the Crown (including a concession granted in accordance with Part 3B of the Conservation Act 1987) for the removal and storage of greenhouse gases on post-1989 forest land that is Crown land managed or administered under the Conservation Act 1987 or any of the Acts listed in Schedule 1 of that Act
   - **Crown holding account** —
     (a) means a holding account that is established and held by the Crown in accordance with a direction of the Minister of Finance under section 6; and